ScottyEfird/dribbleSampleUi/README.md

 # Coding Challange

-## Only tested in Chrome.

 Things I'd add if I had more time:
-- Jest for unit tests
+- Jest for unit tests 🎉
-- Style Component Library
+- Style Component Library 💅
 - Mobile Components (Ie, return custom components on smaller screen sizes)
-- General CSS clean up
+- General CSS clean up 💪
+- A cool webserver to GET from

 The guidelines asked for a server with query support (for filtering), full CRUD endpoints and that the design is followed exactly.
 Unfortunately, working full time I lack the time to do all that you've asked.
 Instead I've hacked out an awesome basic template of your UI.
 I'd take a look at my other repos for more examples of work I've done.